dreamking60/d3-start-to-finish-leanpub/manuscript/33 PRACTICAL Finishing touches.md

 We’re nearly finished!
 We've a few final CSS tweaks to add a final layer of polish to Energy Explorer.

-In `css/style.css` we make the following changes:
+In `css/style.css` make the following changes:

 {caption: "css/style.css"}
 ```css